threefoldtech/info_grid/src/farmerbot/farmerbot.md

 ## Is there a way to access more error checking?

 Yes.
 In the config-path where you run the docker-compose, you have more logging for error checking.
 Under the directory where you set up your Farmerbot, you have the directory “config” in there where it creates a *.log file if you start the bot via Docker-Compose.
 In this directory, you can search for errors if something doesn't work as expected.

 ***

+## Do I need TFT to run the farmerbot?
+How much?

+Yes.
+How much depends on where you run the farmerbot and how many nodes it will power on/off.
+If you run the farmerbot on a node on the grid you will have to pay TFT to rent that node (or deploy on that node).
+Next to that, you will have to pay the transaction fees every time the farmerbot has to wakeup a node or shutdown a node.
+This is with the account tied to the twin of your farm.

+***